 Signs and symptoms that women with uterine fibroids experience differ with age and body type.
 No two women with the condition have the same set of symptoms, and no two symptoms occur together for different women.
 However, some of the common symptoms are:

-- Progesterone releasing Intra uterine devices : It provides symptomatic releif in reducing heavy menses.
-It doesnot shrink fibroid or make it disappear.
+Progesterone releasing Intra uterine devices: It provides symptomatic relief in reducing heavy menses.
+It doesn't shrink the fibroid or make it disappear.

 Medication for uterine fibroids can cause undesirable side effects like hot flashes, depression, mood swings, etc. So, it is often advised to opt for surgery and get the lumps removed.

-- Open / Laparoscopic/ Hysteroscopic/Robotic Myomectomy : To remove fibroids leaving uterus in place for fertility preservation.
-Hysteroscopic myomectomy is ideal for submucosal fibroid ( in cavity of uterus).
+Open / Laparoscopic/ Hysteroscopic/Robotic Myomectomy: To remove fibroids leaving the uterus in place for fertility preservation.
+Hysteroscopic myomectomy is ideal for the submucosal fibroid ( in the cavity of the uterus).

-Most of the times Laparoscopic surgery is possible even for large or multiple fibroids.
+Most of the time Laparoscopic surgery is possible even for large or multiple fibroids.
 Maximum number of fibroids removed during myomectomy in BLK MAX is 106.

-- Hysterectomy: Removing the uterus is only a solution if you do not wish to get pregnant anymore.
+Hysterectomy: Removing the uterus is only a solution if you do not wish to get pregnant anymore.
 However, this is the only proven permanent solution for uterine fibroids.
-It can be done via Lap/ Robotic/ Open techniques.
+Hysterectomy can be done via Lap/ Robotic/ Open techniques.